 The leaflet also gives you information about refreshments on the walk and how to access the start of each section.

-The leaflet is available from Todmorden Information Centre, local outlets and on-line from the Heart of the Pennines Website.
+The leaflet is available from Hebden Bridge Library, Todmorden Information Centre and local outdoor and bookshops.

 If you are walking the Pennine Way and just need the directions for the Loop itself – you can download them here: